 Q: I am trying to enter in overtime, but the system will not allow it.

-Q: If I work over 40 hours in week one, but work less than 40 hours in week 2, will I still get paid overtime for week 1?
+Q: If I work more than 40 hours in week 1, but work less than 40 hours in week 2, will I still get paid overtime for week 1?

 A: Yes.
 The system calculates overtime per week.